Lunkentuss/cilly/README.md

 ## Develop

-Nix can used to build a statically compiled binary by running
+Nix can used to build a statically linked binary by running

 ```bash
 nix build .
 ```

-which only works on *linux*. *Mac* users can build a dynamically compiled binary by running
+which only works on *linux*. *Mac* users can build a dynamically linked binary by running

 ```bash
 nix build .#dynamic